comofastm/ArsTheurgia/README.md

 # Features
 - Clay tablets and scrolls.
 You have to reconstruct these ancient grimoire to find ancient hidden knowledge of magic.
+- Many new items related to ancient cultures, crucial to the proper application of rituals.